-The Mugadi Foundation News Room Archive and Profile
+The Mugadi Foundation Newsroom - Profile and News Archive

 The mission of the Mugadi Foundation is to help children and young adults around the world, particularly in the Global South.
 The Mugadi Foundation was founded by Michael Odokara-Okigbo when he was 14.
 Mugadi (which means “I will live” in the Igbo language) is a 501(c)(3) organization created in 2004 to help pay for the school fees granted to orphanages located in Lagos, Nigeria.
 The foundation was established due to a trip he made with his mother to an HIV/AIDS orphanage in November, 2004.

 Odokara-Okigbo was shocked with how much trouble they had finding for education, but most interestingly to him, he was surprised to see how similar these children were to him.
 When he returned, he decided to make a difference in those children’s lives, he created a photo exhibition of fourteen stories, and showed it in hospitals, schools and museums.
 It was a huge success, and prompted him to create the Mugadi Foundation.